A Planting Guide for Pot-grown Deciduous Trees

 – Put the tree in its hole and replace most of the soil

-- Water well, let the water drain and put back the rest of the soil
+– Water well, let the water drain and put back the remainder of the soil

-- Put a mulch around your tree and water once a week for the first season
+– Put mulch around the tree and water weekly for the first season

 Care Before Planting Time